ropensci/crul/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 61 downstream dependencies (<https://github.com/ropensci/crul/blob/master/revdep/README.md>).
+* I have run R CMD check on the 71 downstream dependencies (<https://github.com/ropensci/crul/blob/master/revdep/README.md>).
 No problems were found related to this package.

 ---

-This version updates one of the vignettes, fixes a warning that was thrown when both httr and crul were loaded, fixes a bug with head verb, and adds new helpers for checking content types of HTTP responsees.
+This version includes many improvements for the ok() function, adds a new R6 class, some functions gain parameters, and other improvements.

 Thanks!
 Scott Chamberlain